cultuurnet/stoplight-docs-uitpas/docs/Guides/Registering-discounted-ticket-sales.md

 * Client credentials, so you can access the UiTPAS API using a [Client Access Token](/docs/authentication/docs/Authentication-methods/Client-access-token.md)

 * An UiTDatabank event id organized by an UiTPAS organizer.
-There are multiple ways to get such an event UUID:
+There are multiple ways to get such an event id:

   * The event may already exist in UiTDatabank
   * You could create the event in the UiTdatabank manually